As a writer, you have no need to recreate the wheel whether you are writing a book, article or research paper.

 Either choice works when you are stuck for creating your own headlines.

 This is also the type of file used for ideas and leads.
 Using this type of swipe file is easy.
 It requires little time or space.

 The second example is works by favorite authors.

 Unlike a headline clipping, you can't just drop a book into a manila folder to go back to for guidance and inspiration.
 That being the case, you have a couple of other options for those treasured books.

 While digital books don't take up the physical space of print ones, they do eat up your computer memory.
-Also, they are easily lost in a computer crash if you haven't backed up your system.
-Digital books also can't be marked up when you find special passages.
+Also, they are easily lost in a computer crash if you don't back up regularly or use cloud storage.

 Once upon a time, digital books had limited markups for highlighting passages or making notes in the margins.
 This is not the case today.

 Other types of swipe files might include quotes, photos or even favorite slogans and tag lines.